IHE/ITI.Topologies/topologies.md

 Network Gateways expose the same interfaces and are interacted with in the same way as community gateways.
 The difference is that a Network Gateway might provide access to several communities.
 Therefore, where network gateways are used, participants can interact with the network gateway in the same way as a community gateway, with the caveat that the network gateway might process information for several Home Community IDs.

+### Transparent Proxy

+A **Transparent Proxy** is similar to a network gateway in that it brokers access across network boundaries.
+However, it is different in that a Transparent Proxy has no internal business logic - it exists solely to broker trust across the network boundary, and possibly provide translation services.

+For example, suppose network 1 exists and is running smoothly, with trust between nodes being managed by a Certificate Authority internal to the network.
+However, that network then wants to join a higher level network, network 2, so its participants get access to the participants of the higher level, and vice versa.
+In order to ease the burden of federating trust across the multiple networks, network 1 might introduce a transparent proxy into its infrastructure.
+That proxy would trust, and be trusted by, the members of network 1, and also the other members of the higher level network 2.
+The transparent proxy would simply forward requests and responses in both directions across the network boundary, accessing network 1 on behalf of network 2, and network 2 on behalf of network 1.

+A transparent proxy need not be represented in a directory, because systems on the network will not necessarily be aware of its existence.
+From their perspective, they are talking directly to the system behind the proxy, thus why the proxy is "transparent".

 ### Central Network Directory

 Systems in a network require a method for discovering one another.